GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 # updated: 2023-05-10
 ---

 After [converting your extension][migration-checklist] to Manifest Version 3, it's time to release it on the [Chrome Web Store][cws].
+Depending on how many adjustments you had to make to your app, it can be advisable to perform a step-wise roll out to make sure that your MV3 extension works as expected by testing it with a smaller audience first.

 There are a few ways to publish your new release gradually.
-This article discusses releasing a beta version and slowly increasing the number of testers, gradually rolling out to your user base, and monitoring your extension review status to quickly publish any fixes if needed.
+This article discusses recommended approaches such as releasing a beta version and slowly increasing the number of testers, gradually rolling out to your user base, and monitoring your extension review status to quickly publish any fixes if needed.

 ## Publish a beta testing version {: #publish-beta }